 I love Italian food, especially when it’s pasta with tomato sauce.
 However my body prefers this amazing recipe with zucchini pasta, No-Tomato Sauce (or your favorite pasta sauce), and Vegan Parmesan Cheese.
-Zucchini spaghetti is easy on a mandoline, or slice it by hand.
+Zucchini spaghetti is easy on a mandoline slicer, or a vegetable spiralizer.
 A steamer is best for the zucchini - I bought an inexpensive silicon one that fits inside a saucepan.
 Why eat spaghetti that’s high in carbs and empty calories?
 I react to the acidity in tomatoes, a nightshade food that is a very recent addition to the human diet.
 However I can eat this delicious recipe that’s low in carbs, dairy-free and nightshade-free.
 Hooray!
 Serves 4 Print

 This is a fabulicious sauce for anyone who loves Italian food and doesn’t tolerate nightshade vegetables, which are common allergens (tomatoes, peppers, potatoes, and eggplant).
 Instead of tomato, this recipe uses carrot, beet, sweet potato, and lemon.
 However you’ll never know when you taste it, because it is just as mellow and sweet as the best Italian “sugo” you ever had.
 My guests are always amazed at the delicious flavor, and never guess there’s no tomato.
 This Paleo Tomato sauce is not acidic like so many, and far superior to any store-bought sauce.
 It is perfect for Paleo Pizza, Lasagna, Spaghetti, or any recipe that uses red sauce.
 Easy to make